PurpurMC/Purpur/README.md

 ## Building and setting up

 #### Initial setup
+First, <u>clone</u> this repository.
+Do not download it.

-Run the following command in the root directory:
+Then run the following command in the root directory:

 ```
 ./gradlew applyPatches
 ```

+The project is now ready for use in your IDE.

 #### Creating a patch
 Patches are effectively just commits in either `Purpur-API` or `Purpur-Server`.